 Teacher shortages caused by the pandemic impact the District's work on this Goal.
-An expanded definition of "certified teacher" to align with all of the current NYSED permissions, is required.
+An expanded definition of what constitutes a sufficiently skilled or "certified teacher" is required.
 An ability to count probationary hires and students in qualifying teacher programs working towards special education certification is required.
-A more robust data infrastructure system with a central unified software application is required.
+Modification of the benchmark metric is also required A more robust data infrastructure system with a central unified software application is required.